-We would also like to remind patients that they do need to soften the wax in their ears using warm oil for a minimum of one week before the procedure.
-It has also been found that a longer period of oil use prior to ear irrigation (2-3 weeks) is even more beneficial and we recommend that you try this.
+If your GP or Nurse has advised you to have this procedure you will need to soften the wax in your ears using warm oil for a minimum of one week before the procedure.
+It has also be found that a longer period of oil use prior to ear irrigation (2-3 weeks) is even more beneficial and we recommend that you try this.
 Please see our information leaflet for advice on treating your ears with oil.

 We are pleased to advise you that some patients who had previously relied on ear irrigation to clear wax in their ears have reported that carrying on applying oil over a prolonged period (usually two weeks) had actually relieved their problem.
 Another point to note is that an occasional maintenance treatment of oil can be beneficial in the longer term.
 Please ask our Nursing Team for advice on this.

 GPs can refer employed patients to Fit for Work, with their consent, if they are, or are likely to be, off sick for four weeks or more.

 The patient will meet with an occupational health professional who will produce a Return to Work Plan, which can replace the need for a fit note.
 The Return to Work Plan will be tailored to the patients’ needs to help them return to work in a way that’s right for them.

 You can find out more about Fit for Work at www.fitforwork.org

 If you are taking HRT you will need to complete an annual review form